kasif-dekel/cellcomTV/README.md

 # The vulnerability

-What i basically did is to send a SMS message with a spoofed number and tried to change my own email-address.
+What i basically did is to send a SMS message with a spoofed number (my own number which associated with my account) and tried to change my own email-address.
 Well, it worked.
 Which means that everyone can hijack other's people accounts.